 will join for shorter periods.

 Classes take place at the farm shed.
 Do not expect a formal classroom, but expect a formal lecture involving notes-taking.
-Classes happen usually on Mondays, following lunch, and last about one hour.
+Classes happen usually on Wednesdays, following lunch, and last about one hour.
 In summer, when the field hours are hot and tough, we discontinue the classes until early fall.

 Field instruction takes place at the farm in a very real-life, professional context.
 Patrice Gros, owner/teacher, will be present throughout the seasons to direct fieldwork.